pkErbynn/design-pattern-java/README.md

     * provides a flex alternative to subclassing for extending functionality
     * modifies functionality of an object at runtime
     * decorator adds responsibilities to individual objects, not to an entire class
+    * attaches additional behaviors to object by placing these objects inside several wrapper objects that contain the behaviors

 When to use?
 * adding new functionality to an existing object without altering its structure/functionality